I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/bdasup/ns-bdasup-_bda_pin_pairing.md

 ## Members

-`pTopologyJoints`

-Array of joint values.
-The value given to a joint corresponds to the index of an element in a array of template connections (KSTOPOLOGY_CONNECTION or BDA_TEMPLATE_CONNECTION array).
-A topology joint marks the point in the template topology where control of nodes switches from the input pin to the output pin.
-Those nodes that occur upstream of the topology joint are controlled through the input pin.
-Those nodes that occur downstream of the topology joint are controlled through the output pin.
+`ulInputPin`

+Index of the element in the zero-based array of pin types (KSPIN_DESCRIPTOR_EX array) that indicates the input pin of the pair.

+`ulOutputPin`

+Index of the element in the zero-based array of pin types (KSPIN_DESCRIPTOR_EX array) that indicates the output pin of the pair.

 `ulcMaxInputsPerOutput`

 Maximum number of input pins per output pin.
 The network provider creates duplicates of nodes that are controlled by the input pin depending on the value specified in <b>ulcMaxInputsPerOutput</b>.

+`ulcMinInputsPerOutput`

+Minimum number of input pins per output pin.
+The network provider creates duplicates of nodes that are controlled by the input pin depending on the value specified in <b>ulcMinInputsPerOutput</b>.

 `ulcMaxOutputsPerInput`

 Maximum number of output pins per input pin.
 The network provider creates duplicates of nodes that are controlled by the output pin depending on the value specified in <b>ulcMaxOutputsPerInput</b>.

-`ulcMinInputsPerOutput`

-Minimum number of input pins per output pin.
-The network provider creates duplicates of nodes that are controlled by the input pin depending on the value specified in <b>ulcMinInputsPerOutput</b>.

 `ulcMinOutputsPerInput`